Custom Event Setup

 What causes sleep disorders?

-Sleep disorders can be caused by many factors, including stress, anxiety, certain medications, medical conditions, and lifestyle choices such as irregular sleep patterns or excessive caffeine consumption.
+Sleep disorders can be caused by various factors, including stress, anxiety, certain medications, medical conditions, and lifestyle habits such as irregular sleep schedules or excessive caffeine consumption.

 What are the common symptoms of sleep disorders?